WMXZ-EU/MTP_t4/README.md

 ## Reset of Session
 Modification of disk content (directories and Files) by Teensy is only be visible on PC when done before mounting the MTP device.
 To refresh disk content it is necessary to unmount and remount Teensy MTP device.
 AFAIK: On Windows this can be done by using device manager and disable and reanable Teensy (found under portable Device).
 On Linux this is done with standard muount/unmount commands.

+Session may be reset from Teensy by sending a reset event.
+This is shown in mtp-test example where sending the character 'r' from PC to Teensy generates a reset event.
+See list of Known Issues for more information.

 ## Examples
  - mtp-test:   basic MTP test program
  - mtp-logger: basic data logger with MTP access